DashboardCode/BsMultiSelect/README.md

 * Bootstrap multiselect: http://davidstutz.de/bootstrap-multiselect/  -  (ver.
 0.9.15) BS 5 was not supported, also no SCSS, selected options looks as plain text (not as badges, no backspace key handling (67KB+1KB js+css NOT minified);

 * Bootstrap-select: https://silviomoreto.github.io/bootstrap-select/ - (ver.
-1.12.4) BS 5 supported, but SCSS was not integrated with BS4 variables, also picks list can't be multiline (33KB+7KB js+css minified)
+1.12.4) BS 5 supported, but SCSS was not integrated with BS variables, also picks list can't be multiline (33KB+7KB js+css minified)

 * Choices https://github.com/jshjohnson/Choices - not integrated to bootstrap;